blue-llama/e-treasure-hunt/README.md

 You will need:
 - Heroku account
-- Dropbox account, with an app set up with read/write permission to a folder to hold the images, and an OAuth key
+- Dropbox account, with an app set up with read/write permission to a folder to hold the images, and a correaponding OAuth key
-- Google Cloud account with maps APIs enabled, and API key
+- Google Cloud account with maps APIs enabled, and API key - ***NOTE: this API key is passed to clients, so you should ensure you have appropriate usage limits configured to avoid being charged.
+You may also wish to set the allowed redirect URI to your domain.***
 - Heroku CLI installed

 Setup: